j-hoang/php-ajax/README.md

 - Form validation added to Task Form
 - Set max-length to form fields
-- Applied bootstrap text-break to table data cells Enabled MYSQLI_CLIENT_FOUND_ROWS option in mysqli_real_connect so that it returns the number of found (matched) rows, not the number of changed rows.
+- Applied bootstrap text-break to table data cells
+- Enabled MYSQLI_CLIENT_FOUND_ROWS option in mysqli_real_connect so that it returns the number of found (matched) rows, not the number of changed rows.
 This is helpful for SQL Updates when no task changes were made.
+- Limited the Tasks List to twenty tasks
+- Fixed navbar wrapping on Chrome for iOS (navbar-expand on nav tag, ml-auto on wrapper for search field)
+- activeElement and parentElement property on Chrome for iOS did not work.
+Use $(e.target) property as a fix.
+Added taskId attribute to delete input button as a result.
+- Delete click button event was undefined when clicking on trash icon.
+Remove i tag and added icon tags to button as a fix.
+- Auto-scroll to top of the page after clicking on task for editing.
+Improves usability on mobile.
+- Added viewport meta tag to prevent zoom on mobile devices when input field is on focus.
+- Set max-length to search field.
+- Moved Search Results above Add/Edit Task form.
+This improves usability, especially on mobile.
+- Updated bootstrap grid (col-md to col-lg) to collapse layout to one column when under larger desktops resolution.
+This improves usability on mobile.
+- HTML encoded output